Dawn Fraser: Honours

-She was named the Australian of the Year in 1964, was inducted into the International Swimming Hall of Fame in 1965, (as Dawn Ware) was made a Member of the Order of the British Empire (MBE) in 1967, and appointed an Officer of the Order of Australia (AO) in 1998.
-Also in 1998, she was voted Australia's greatest female athlete in history.
+Lauded as an Australian hero, Fraser was named the Australian of the Year in 1964, was inducted into the International Swimming Hall of Fame in 1965, was made a Member of the Order of the British Empire (MBE) using her married name Dawn Ware in 1967, and was appointed an Officer of the Order of Australia (AO) in 1998.
 She was named Australian Female Athlete of the Century by the Sport Australia Hall of Fame, who had inducted her as their first female member in 1985.
-In 1999 the International Olympic Committee named her the World's Greatest Living Female Water Sports Champion. on 14 July 2000, Fraser was awarded the Australian Sports Medal for "outstanding contribution as a swimming competitor".
+In 1999 the International Olympic Committee named her the World's Greatest Living Female Water Sports Champion.
+On 14 July 2000, Fraser was awarded the Australian Sports Medal for "outstanding contribution as a swimming competitor".

 She was one of the bearers of the Olympic Torch at the opening ceremony of the 2000 Summer Olympics in Sydney.
 She carried the Olympic Torch at the stadium, as one of the bearers for the final segment, before the lighting of the Olympic Flame.

 The Australian Sport Awards includes an award named in honour of and presented by Fraser.
-The sea baths in Balmain where she swam were named the Dawn Fraser Swimming Pool in her honour in 1964, and in 1992, the State Transit Authority named a RiverCat ferry after Fraser.
+The harbourside baths in Balmain where she swam were named the Dawn Fraser Swimming Pool in her honour in 1964, and in 1992, the State Transit Authority named a RiverCat ferry after Fraser.

+She was inducted onto the Victorian Honour Roll of Women in 2001.

 As part of the 2018 Queen's Birthday Honours she was advanced to a Companion of the Order of Australia (AC).

 In 2022, she was an inaugural inductee of the Swimming Australia Hall of Fame.